Sunday, 16 July 2017

 Reporters gather information and present it in a written or spoken form in news stories, feature articles or documentaries.
 Reporters may work on the staff of news organisations, but may also work freelance, writing stories for whoever pays them.
 General reporters cover all sorts of news stories, but some journalists specialise in certain areas such as reporting sport, politics or agriculture.

 Sub-editors take the stories written by reporters and put them into a form, which suits the special needs of their particular newspaper, magazine, bulletin, or web page.
 Sub-editors do not usually gather information themselves.
 Their job is to concentrate on how the story can best be presented to their audience.
 They are often called subs.
-The person in-charge of them is called the chief sub-editor, usually shortened to chief sub.
+The person in-charge of them is called the chief sub-editor.

 Photojournalists use photographs to tell the news.
 They either cover events with a reporter, taking photographs to illustrate the written story, or attend news events on their own, presenting both the pictures and a story or caption.